LED Technology and Support Structures: Advantages, Applications, and Attachment

 Mounting the Display

-One wall type that does require additional work is a metal studded wall.
+One application that does require additional work is a metal studded wall.
 Typically not designed to support an external load, these walls are often used in office retrofits where the existing walls are ripped out and a metal stud floating wall, not secured to the ceiling structure, is built.
 Consequently, any kind of counterweight would topple the wall over.
 To prevent this, the wall needs to be reinforced with bracing and plywood on the exterior surface.

 If for some reason there are issues with attaching to a wall, mounting to the floor can be more cost-effective than reinforcing the wall.
 One type of floor mount is a structure that stands on its own, for example, in a hotel lobby.
 With a floor-mounted structure, the four key elements that must be determined are the floor type, the floor structure that will support the weight, how high the display will be off the floor, and the acceptable depth of the structure.